 However, now we’re going to talk about the exceptions to the rules which are verbs that break from the normal conjugation patterns.
 These verbs are known as irregular Spanish verbs, and they are not quite as easy to master as their regular counterparts, in fact they can be really difficult at times.

-Irregular verbs do not follow the common patterns of conjugation followed by regular verbs hence why they are called ‘irregular’.
-Unfortunately, the most commonly used verbs in Spanish are irregular, as they are in many other languages including English, and because of this they will be encountered very early on in your studies.
+As mentioned, irregular verbs do not follow the common patterns of conjugation followed by regular verbs hence why they are called ‘irregular’.
+Unfortunately, the most commonly used verbs in Spanish are often irregular, however, this is also the case in most other languages too, including English, and this is why they will be encountered very early on in your studies.

-The most important tool for training and one that will make the whole task of learning Spanish verb conjugation a lot easier and a much more enjoyable experience is a verb conjugation trainer and I review the most recently released program here.
-So, if you are serious about learning Spanish or, if you are struggling with Spanish verbs then you definitely need to check out these reviews.
+The most important tool for verb training and one that will make the whole task of learning Spanish verbs a lot easier and a much more enjoyable experience is a verb conjugation trainer and you can read my review of one of the most popular training programs here.
+If you are struggling with Spanish verbs then these two should definitely be checked out.

 Mucho Gracias y Hasta Luego